previewbot1/FeedbackBot/README.md

 ## License & Copyright

 © 2025 FtKrishna.
 All rights reserved.
-This project, AutoPostBot, is released under the [MIT License](LICENSE).
+This project, FeedbackBoy, is released under the [MIT License](LICENSE).
-You are free to use, modify, and distribute it — just remember to tag me.
+You are free to use, modify, and distribute it — just remember to give credit.